netdata/learn/docs/agent/step-by-step/step-05.md

  every: 1m
 ```

-We'll put the next two lines—`warn` and `crit`—together.
+We'll put the next two linesâ`warn` and `crit`âtogether.
 In these lines, you declare at which percentage you want to
 trigger a warning or critical alarm.
 Notice the variable `$this`, which is the value calculated by the `lookup` line.
 These lines will trigger a warning if that average RAM usage goes above 80%, and a critical alert if it's above 90%.